J-O-B/manage-my-web/readme.md

 ### 5 Planes of UX:
 #### ***1. Strategy:***
-> The strategy for this project is to produce a recipe database that users can browse and also promote products via an online store.
+> The strategy for this project is to produce a functional eCommerce store with payment processing integration.
 >
 > Users will be able to browse products by filter (Category, price, name).
 >